-LOCAL COMPREHENSIVE PLAN CONSISTENCY: : The 2008 Garrett County Comprehensive Plan expresses the County's goal to plan and build a balanced efficient transportation system to meet the mobility needs of residents and to preserve roadway capacity and improve safety.
-This project supports the Maryland Transportation Plan's objectives to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods' and 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.'
+LOCAL COMPREHENSIVE PLAN CONSISTENCY: : The

+2008 Garrett County Comprehensive Plan expresses the County's goal to plan and build a balanced efficient transportation system to meet the mobility needs of residents and to preserve roadway capacity and improve safety.
+This project supports the Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods.'
+In addition it supports the Maryland Transportation Plan's Community Vitality Goal, specifically the objective to 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.'